Would You Give Your Kids an Allowance?

 This is great for the way we live our modern, fast-paced lives, but what if technology could help us teach more complex financial concepts than a simple allowance can – concepts like how compound interest on savings works, or what interest costs for debt look like?
 As it happens, a new breed of personal finance apps for families promises this kind of functionality.
 Just look at your app store!

 And there’s nothing wrong with using an excel spreadsheet too for budgeting.
 When you set your monthly budget or have your money dates, sit together as a family with your kids and walk them through it as well.
 Make it fun, have popcorn with extra butter or some ice cream.
-The more exposure they have to managing their expenditures from an early age, this is a habit that will get engrained into their subconscious mind.
+The more exposure they have to managing their expenditures from an early age, the more this habit will get engrained into their subconscious mind.